 Lecture | 10 May 2016 | RCMC

-James Clifford was a FEL Fellow at the RCMC in April/May 2016.
-On May 10th, James Clifford (UC Santa Cruz) delivered a lecture on "Museum Realisms."
+James Clifford was a RCMC/FEL Distinguished Fellow in April/May 2016.
+On May 10th, James Clifford (UC Santa Cruz) delivered a lecture on "Museum Realisms".

 This lecture explores emergent practices of display and reception--reflexive and postcolonial.
 It weighs their ability to deliver complex, historically embedded, "realist" truths about selves and others in a decentered world.